RomanGoralchuk/Lecture_13/README.md

 Additional for 10
 7. Spring bean for DataSource (jdbc pool per student) +
 8. jdbc properties by @Value annotation +
-9. docker-compose file with your db
+9. docker-compose file with your db + from console
-10. schema to flyway/liquibase (per student)
+10. schema to flyway/liquibase (per student) + from console

 @StepanDudkin flyway